seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 C++ doesn't do too well in the modularity department.
 There is no real encapsulation or data hiding (unless you use expensive protocol classes), but it is what we have to work with.
-When you write a public header file (in the LLVM source tree, they live in the top level "``include``" directory), you are defining a module of functionality.
+When you write a public header file (in the LLVM37 source tree, they live in the top level "``include``" directory), you are defining a module of functionality.